TryHardDo/EasyCopyPaste/README.md

 - Navigate to the location of your autobot files, typically within the tf2autobot folder where your source and Git files are located.

 ## Step 2:
-- Reset the code to its default source by executing the command: git reset HEAD --hard && git pull --prune.
+- Reset the code to its default source by executing the command: `git reset HEAD --hard && git pull --prune`.
 This action fetches the latest changes from the TF2autobot master branch.

 ## Step 3:
 - Integrate the changes from the forked repository into your Git remotes.
 Run the command: `git remote add tryharddo https://github.com/TryHardDo/tf2autobot.git`.